m0xpd/STRACHEY/README.md

 STRACHEY's clock signal either is applied from an external source applied to the Clock input or (in the absence of an external clock) is supplied by a simple oscillator integral to STRACHEY.
 Outputs A and Y both appear on every beat of this clock.

 Channel Y is the conventional 'Turing Machine' Output signal, formed of a weighted sum of the Turing Machine's gates 1:8  (the weights being an exponential series proprtional to 1, 0.5, 0.25, 0.125, ...).
-The Y signal is scaled to range between 0 and 5V and is provided for use as a general modulations source.
+The Y signal is scaled to range between 0 and 5V and is provided for use as a general modulation source.

 Channel A is the main STRACHEY output.
 It produces output (to be interpreted as a pitch 1V/8ve pitch CV signal) at the rate of the main signal clock.
 It is set to span over a maximum of around six and a half octaves at a resolution of 51 quantisation steps per semitone (meaning there will be less than a 2 cent error in tuning over the range).